PdIPS/CBX/paper.md

 ![ConsensusBasedX.jl logo.](CBXjl.png){ width=50% }

 [ConsensusBasedX.jl](https://pdips.github.io/ConsensusBasedX.jl/) has been almost entirely written in native Julia (with the exception of a single call to LAPACK).
 The code has been developed with performance in mind, thus the critical routines are fully type-stable and allocation-free.
 A specific tool is provided to benchmark a typical method iteration, which can be used to detect allocations.
 Through this tool, unit tests are in place to ensure zero allocations in all the provided methods.
-The benchmarking tool is also available to users, who can use it to test their implementations of $f(x)$, as well as any new CBX methods.
+The benchmarking tool is also available to users, who can use it to test their implementations of $f$, as well as any new CBX methods.

 The library is available on [GitHub](https://github.com/PdIPS/ConsensusBasedX.jl).
 It has been registered in the [general Julia registry](https://github.com/JuliaRegistries/General), and therefore it can be installed by running `]add ConsensusBasedX`.
 It is licensed under the MIT license.
 The [documentation](https://pdips.github.io/ConsensusBasedX.jl/) is available online.